-It’s hard to set strong boundaries with your relatives.
-Whether you love them too much to say no or loathe how easily they get under your skin, there’s something about family that makes it hard to stand up for yourself.
+Setting firm boundaries with your relatives is hard.
+Whether you love them too much to say no or loathe how quickly they get under your skin, there’s something about family that makes it difficult to stand up for yourself.
 It doesn’t have to be that way.
 By using the JADE mnemonic, you can avoid conversational minefields and eliminate shouting matches at the dinner table.
 Use JADE to remember that you never have to Justify, Argue, Defend, or Explain with a relative, and you’ll be on your way to a more peaceful existence with your family.

 No Justifications Necessary